 There are also plenty of other items in the LectroFan lineup.
 One of the best ones is this LectroFan Kinder.
 Additionally, Adaptive Sound Technology also make products for the Sound + Sleep line, one of which managed to make it onto my best white noise machines for offices list.

-Another thing that distinguishes this brand from the previous one we’ve looked at is that they’re not just focused on producing white noise machines.
-In addition to these types of devices, they also sell mattresses, aromatherapy oils, and diffusers.
+In addition to white noise machines, they also sell mattresses, sleep masks, aromatherapy oils, and more.
 Basically, they’re your one-stop-shop if you’re shopping for an insomniac.
 In fact, that’s supposedly how the company came to be: its founder was trying to help his wife sleep more soundly.

 So there’s no timer here.
 Indeed, this device doesn’t have any fancy sound profiles and features.
 It’s just a 5.8-inch wide circular metal box that manually makes the noise.
 It’s an incredibly smart design, as far as I’m concerned.
 Seeing as this machine is a real crowd favorite, I’d say that most people agree with my observation.